Game Connectivity and Adaptive Dynamics: Introduction

-Since connectedness is a ubiquitous property of generic games that have a pure Nash equilibrium, so is weak acyclicty.
-In contrast, acyclicity is very rare: we show that the fraction of generic games with a pure Nash equilibrium that are acyclic vanishes super-exponentially in the number of players (Proposition \ref{prop:acyclic_games}).\footnote{Because potential games have acyclic best-response graphs \citep*{monderer1996potential}, our result on the prevalence of acyclic games implies that potential games are very rare.
-We are not suggesting that the widely studied class of potential games is somehow unimportant: they are an appropriate model for certain types of strategic interaction such as congestion \citep*{rosenthal1973class}, and many dynamics are guaranteed to converge to a pure Nash equilibrium in such games (e.g.\ \citealp*{hofbauer2002global,roughgarden2016twenty}).
-Rather, we are highlighting that our implications for the equilibrium convergence of adaptive dynamics are a consequence of the prevalence of connectedness rather than of acyclicity.} Finally, we show that super-connectedness exhibits a type of `phase transition' (Proposition \ref{prop:234}): the fraction of generic 2-action and 3-action games with a pure Nash equilibrium that are super-connected tends to 1 as the number of players gets large, but the fraction of generic $k$-action games that are super-connected tends to zero for any fixed $k \geq 4$.
-Our simulations support our asymptotic findings regarding acyclicity and super-connectedness even for games with few players.
-We also derive analogous results for better-response graphs.
-Our characterization of the above game classes gives us insights into the `typical' structure of games, and this has important implications for adaptive dynamics, as we discuss below.
+Since connectedness is a ubiquitous property of generic games that have a pure Nash equilibrium, so is weak acyclicity.
+In contrast, acyclicity is very rare: we show that the fraction of generic games with a pure Nash equilibrium that are acyclic vanishes super-exponentially in the number of players (Proposition \ref{prop:acyclic_games}).
+Finally, we show that super-connectedness exhibits a type of `phase transition' (Proposition \ref{prop:234}): the fraction of generic 2-action and 3-action games with a pure Nash equilibrium that are super-connected tends to 1 as the number of players gets large, but the fraction of generic $k$-action games that are super-connected tends to zero for any fixed $k \geq 4$.

-The theoretical results we described above follow from stronger results regarding the connectivity properties of random subgraphs of directed Hamming graphs, which we present in the appendix, and these are the main technical contribution of our paper.
-The proof of our main technical result (Theorem~\ref{thm:main_grids}) adapts new work in probabilistic combinatorics regarding the component structure of random subgraphs of the hypercube \citep*{mcdiarmid2021component}.
-Our paper contributes methodologically to the literature on the typical structure of games.\footnote{The distribution of pure Nash equilibria was studied in \cite*{goldberg1968probability}, \cite*{dresher1970probability}, \cite*{powers1990limiting}, and \cite*{stanford1995note}.
-Further results relating to the number of Nash equilibria also appear in \cite*{mclennan1997maximal,mclennan2005expected}, \cite*{barany2007nash}, \cite*{daskalakis2011connectivity}, and \cite*{pei2023nash}.
-See also \cite*{alon2021dominance} for dominance-solvable games, and \cite*{mimun2024best,collevecchio2024basins} and \cite*{ashkenazigolan2025simultaneous} for best-response dynamics.} Within that literature, \cite*{amiet2021pure} contains results that are related to our work, and we discuss the relationship of our work to those results in Sections \ref{subsec:amiet} and \ref{subsec:approach}.